COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 The `VersionLib.hpp` header contain a global object version available to test and check the current Version Library version with your application or library.
 This global object is constant and can not be modified.

+## Future implementations:

+- Full support for extern C linkage
+- Support to identify version files by it's name
+- Support to detect Windows Metadata version information
+- Support for convert `VersionStruct` to `VersionData` and vice-versa.
+- Full support for C-Style functions to better support for extern C linkage
+- Include the global internal Version Library data.
+- Add and update all documentation for the Version Library

 ## Version Library History:

 <dl>